 The Adler also completed phase one of a major renovation to the Doane Observatory—the first since its opening in 1977.
-Facility upgrades now allow the Doane to run independently of the museum, giving scientists and the public more time with its powerful telescope.
+Facility upgrades allowed the Doane to run independently of the museum, giving scientists and the public more time with its powerful telescope.

 In April, the Adler celebrated the 45th anniversary of the Apollo 13 mission and re-opened Mission Moon, an interactive exhibition that tells the story of America’s first steps to the Moon, featuring artifacts from Captain Jim Lovell’s personal collection.
 NASA astronauts and flight directors joined Adler Trustees and donors in commemorating this historical moment.

 To celebrate the 85th anniversary, the Adler opened the Community Design Lab—a collaborative workspace where guests bring their curiosity, are given a design challenge, and are offered a variety of materials to bring their ideas to life.
 They then are encouraged to test and tweak their designs based on the outcomes